tyler-cr/PhotoPortfolio/README.md

 TO ADD:

 --navbar has arrow click button to hide it.
 Allows for more image real estate.
+(WIP)

 --Each Page only starts with 9 images.
 Have button that allows more to generate.